The <commentGenerator> Element

 Example

-This element specifies that we do not want the timestamp added to any generated comment:
+This element specifies that we do not want the timestamp added to any generated comment or annotation:

 <commentGenerator>